 Thomas Van Winkle

 Tom has served on the CVBT Board of Directors and in the capacity of CVBT Communications Director since 2007.
-He has served as newsletter editor, battlefield preservation director, membership director and as a five term president of the Friends of Wilderness Battlefield in Spotsylvania, VA.
+He has served as newsletter editor, battlefield preservation director, membership director and as a five-term president of the Friends of Wilderness Battlefield in Spotsylvania, VA.
 He's former Secretary of the Friends of Fredericksburg Area Battlefields.
-He has written historical and preservation articles for The Civil War News, The Free Lance-Star, Culpeper Star Exponent, Wilderness Dispatch, The Skirmish Line, and magazines including Blue & Gray.
-He is employed by Ally Financial serving as an automotive dealer Fixed Operations Consultant in the Southeast.
-He is also a partner in Heritage Media, LLC.
+He has written historical and preservation articles for The Civil War News, The Free Lance-Star, Culpeper Star Exponent, Wilderness Dispatch, The Skirmish Line, and magazines including On the Front Line and Blue & Gray.
+He is employed by Ally Financial serving as an automotive dealer Fixed Operations Specialist in the Southeast.
+Tom also served as Producer, Writer, Director and Editor as a partner in Heritage Media, LLC.

 Peter R. Kolakowski